 Ind 53.09 Bearing masonry walls, bearing partitions and piers.
-(1) General requirements.
+(1) GENERAL REQUIREMENTS.
 All masonry units used in the construction of bearing walls, bearing partitions and piers shall conform in all respects to the requirements for bearing units.

-(2) Unit stresses.
-The unit stresses in bearing masonry walls, partitions and piers shall not exceed those specified in sections Ind 53.04 and Ind 53.07.
+- (2) UNIT STRESSES.
+The unit stresses in bearing masonry walls, partitions and piers shall not exceed those specified in sections Ind 53.04 and Ind 53.07. - (3) MORTARS.

-(3) Mortars.
 Cement mortar shall be used for all masonry which will have one or more faces in contact with soil.
 Lime-cement mortar or cement mortar shall be used for all masonry in isolated piers, parapet walls, chimneys where exposed to the weather, and for all hollow masonry units.
-All other masonry may be laid in cement mortar, lime-cement mortar or lime mortar.
+All other masonry may be laid in cement mortar, lime-cement mortar or lime mortar. - (4) MASONRY BOND.

-(4) Masonry bond.
 In brick masonry, or in combination brick and other masonry units, the bonding of each tier of units to that adjoining shall be secured by means of a full header course of brick every sixth course of brick, or equivalent.
 The use of metal ties for bonding masonry is not approved.

-(a) By equivalent, is meant that 1/2 of the volume of a wall shall be header, or bond, units.
+(a) By equivalent, is meant that 1/6 of the surface of a wall shall be header, or bond, units.